 The Ali Saleh Story

-Bell City Councilman Ali Saleh is the son of Lebanese immigrants.
+City of Bell Mayor Ali Saleh is the son of Lebanese immigrants.
 He was born, raised and lives in Bell.
 Ali is a small business owner and father of four.
 Before entering public service, Ali co-founded the community group BASTA (Bell Association to Stop the Abuse) and has become a national figure in the movement to clean up local government.

 The Cost of Intolerance, The Search for the American Dream